dotnet/arcade/V3 Publishing/one-pager.md

 ## V3 Publishing
 We need to retire V1 and V2 publishing.

+Why do we need to retire V1 and V2?
+Both V1 and V2 use multi stage(s) publishing infrastructure.
+V3 on the other hand uses single stage publishing, there by reducing UI clutter.
+V3 reduces the number of machines used during publishing, which speeds up the whole process.
+In both V1 and V2, when new channels are added it requires an arcade update to the customer repository, but in V3 it will only require arcade getting an arcade update.

 Currently arcade release/5.0, master and all the repos getting updates from these branches are already using V3 publishing.
 In this epic we are planning to move arcade release/3.0 branch to use V3 publishing.
 We need all the repos currently which takes updates from arcade release/3.0 to use the latest V3 publishing.
-Also removing all the legacy publishing code from arcade master and release/3.0 branches.
+Also removing all the legacy publishing code that includes V1 and V2 publishing from arcade master and release/3.0 branches.

+Also will be working on ways to improve the performance of publishing artifacts and symbols, and add more tests during this process.
+This will include better way of downloading artifacts from to improve publishing performance.

 ## Stakeholders
 - .NET Core Engineering
 - .NET Core Engingeering Partners

 ## Risk
-- Arcade-services might break, when we start on-boarding to V3, beacuse arcade-services currently still relies on older and newer versions of arcade.
+What are the unknown?
+- How acrade-services would react to this publishing arcade update, because right now we have special stages in arcade-services compared to other repos which consumes update from arcade/release-3.0.

 ## Rollout and Deployment
-- We are deprecating legacy publshing code.
+V1/V2 to V3
+a) We are deprecating legacy publshing code.
+This functionality will be first tested in arcade master and then in arcade-validation.
+Upon successful test, since all the repos getting update from arcade master are currently using V3 publishing.
+This rollout is going to be seamless.
+This is just going to be an arcade update and repo owners do not have to do anything here.
+b) Then V3 publishing infrastrure has to be added in arcade/release-3.0 and this will be tested against arcade-validation, installer, runtime, sdk.
+Upon successful testing, an arcade update will be rolled out which customer repos have to consume.
+c) Make a list of all the repos that will require to update like we did for arcade/release-5.0 eg:(https://github.com/dotnet/arcade/blob/master/Documentation/V3StatusUpdate.md)
-- Need customer repos to on-board to V3 publishing.
-Will create a list of all the repos and help them on-board.
-Documentation on how to on-baord is already in place.
+d) Will send out an email to partners to upgrade from V1/V2 to V3 and help them upgrade to V3.
+Documentation on how to upgrade can be found here (https://github.com/dotnet/arcade/blob/master/Documentation/CorePackages/Publishing.md#how-to-upgrade-from-v2-to-v3)
+e) After all the repos are onboarded successfully, V1 and V2 publishing infrasturcture will be deprecated from arcade/release-3.0.
+This is going to be an arcade rollout which customers repos have to consume.

+Performance imporvements
+a) All the performance related improvements are going to be an arcade update which customer repos have to consume.
+This will be tested against runtime, installer before roll out.

 ## Serviceability
-Already have test written for publishing using V3 infrastructure for arcade release/5.0 and master branches.
+Testing
+a) While improving the performance of publishing artifacts and symbols, tests will be added to cover downloading artifacts.
+b) While deprecating legacy publishing, some V2 publishing tests will replaced by V3 publishing tests.
+c) Some tests related to PublishArtifactsInManifest, SettingUpV3Config and Symbol publishing are already in place and can be found here (https://github.com/dotnet/arcade/tree/master/src/Microsoft.DotNet.Build.Tasks.Feed.Tests)

+PATs
+a) No new PATs are added as part of this epic.

+SDL
+No change to the SDL threat model.

 ## Monitoring
-- Build failure email notification is set for all the customer repos.
+Customers are responsible for keeping their build green once the changes are rolled out.

 ## FR Hand off
-Publishing FAQs are already in place in Publishing.md, this document can be updated incase of new errors.
+Publishing FAQs are already in place here (https://github.com/dotnet/arcade/blob/master/Documentation/CorePackages/Publishing.md#frequently-asked-questions), this document can be updated incase of new errors.